yoh431/Active-Directory-Home-Lab/README.md

 # Homelab Projects

-A collection of hands-on IT projects built in a virtualised home lab environment, designed to simulate real-world enterprise IT support scenarios.
-Built to develop practical skills for an IT helpdesk apprenticeship.
+A hands-on IT lab built in VirtualBox to simulate enterprise IT support — Active Directory, Group Policy, PowerShell automation, and helpdesk ticketing.

+> Built to develop practical skills for an IT support apprenticeship, not just to follow tutorials.

 ---